Why global connections and overseas professional development matter

 There’s a Chinese saying; ‘Because the fish are the last ones to know about the sea’.
 The writer alerts us to the complacent state we can all occupy.
-Once immersed in a situation/belief/culture/value system, we may have no awareness of its existence.
-Our immersion is so complete we are oblivious to the existence of the ‘sea’ as separate from us.
-In immersion we can lose a sense of our self, identity, professionalism and professional discourse.
+Once immersed in a value system we can become unaware of its existence.
+Our immersion is so complete we are oblivious to the ‘sea’ as separate from us.
+In immersion we can lose a sense of our self, identity and professional discourse.
 This is one of the reasons I advocate for teachers and social care staff experiencing overseas professional development/study time.

 The project leader, Rob Williams, invited me to lead a return delegation to Bulgaria.
 The purpose of the visit was to: